-- \ DO NOT operate the generator when you are tired, or under the influence of alcohol, drugs or intoxicating medication. - × DO NOT store generator with fuel in tank where fuel vapours might reach an open flame or spark. - \ To avoid carbon monoxide poisoning DO NOT use fuel- powered equipment inside any of the following; Home, garage, tent, camper van, mobile home, caravan or boat.
-This list is not exhaustive and if you are in any doubt contact your Sealey stockist. - Dispose of wast oil in accordance with local authority regulations.
+- Remove ill fitting clothing, ties, watches, rings and other loose jewellery and contain long hair.
+Wear appropriate protective clothing. - DO NOT use the generator for any purpose other than that for which it is designed. - DO NOT operate the generator if any parts are missing or damaged, as this may cause failure and/or personal injury. - DO NOT operate in the rain. - DANGER!
+DO NOT tamper with the engine governed speed setting.
+Higher operating speeds are dangerous and increase the risk of personal injury and/or equipment damage.
+The generator supplies the correct rated frequencies and voltage only when running at the correct governed speed.
+Incorrect frequency and/or voltage can damage some connected electrical loads.
+Operating at excessively low speeds may result in shortened engine life.
+Over-speeding will invalidate the warranty.
+DO NOT energies the generator when you are tired, or under the influence of alcohol, druge or intervice ting mediaction. - DO NOT operate the generator when you are tired, or under the influence of alcohol, drugs or intoxicating medication. - DO NOT store generator with fuel in tank where fuel vapours might reach an open flame or spark. - To avoid carbon monoxide poisoning DO NOT use fuel- powered equipment inside any of the following; Home, garage, tent, camper van, mobile home, caravan or boat.
+This list is not exhaustive and if you are in any doubt contact your Sealey stockist.
+Dispose of wast oil in accordance with local authority regulations.

-1.1.
-ELECTRICAL SAFETY
+1.3.
+ELECTRICAL SAFETY (GENERATOR)

-- ✓ Before use, the generating set and its electrical equipment should be checked to ensure that they are not defective. - \ The generating set shall not be connected to other power sources, such as the power company supply mains. - Protection against electrical shock depends on circuit breakers specially matched to the generating set.
+- ✓ Before use, the generating set and its electrical equipment should be checked to ensure that they are not defective. - The generating set shall not be connected to other power sources, such as the power company supply mains. - Protection against electrical shock depends on circuit breakers specially matched to the generating set.
 If the circuit breakers require replacement, they should be replaced with a circuit breaker having identical ratings and performances characteristics.
-Due to high mechanical stresses, only tough rubber-sheathed flexible cable or the equivalent should be used. - When using extension lines or mobile distribution networks the resistance value shall not exceed 1,5 Ω. - The choice of protection arrangement to be carried out depending on characteristic of the generator, running conditions and scheme of grounded liaisons determined by the user. - ✓ The protective measures the user must do When operating a 5000W generator with 110/230V output, safety is critical to prevent electrical hazards, fire risks, and mechanical failures. - WARNING!
+Due to high mechanical stresses, only tough rubber-sheathed flexible cable or the equivalent should be used. - V When using extension lines or mobile distribution networks the resistance value shall not exceed 1,5 Ω. - The choice of protection arrangement to be carried out depending on characteristic of the generator, running conditions and scheme of grounded liaisons determined by the user. - The protective measures the user must do When operating a 5000W generator with 110/230V output, safety is critical to prevent electrical hazards, fire risks, and mechanical failures. - WARNING!
 The user shall conform to regulations of electrical safety applicable to the place where the generating sets are used. - □ WARNING!
 Never start or stop the generator while electrical loads are connected.
 Start the engine, let it stabilise, then connect the electrical load.
 To stop engine, disconnect the electrical load and let engine stabilise before switching off. - WARNING!
 DO NOT use worn, bare, frayed or otherwise damaged electrical cables with the generator.
 To do so may result in electric shock.